rajatvd/pytorch-utils/README.md

 ## RNN modules
 Currently contains:

 * __WrappedLSTM__ :  a pytorch nn Module which wraps an input and output module around an lstm.
 The whole module now works solely with packed sequences, and padding is not required.
+(DEPRACTED in favor of WrappedRNN)
+* __WrappedRNN__ : a module which wraps an input and output module around a general RNNBase instance.

 ## Train utils
 Contains a Trainer class.
-It can be used to call a train loop with a model, DataLoader, optimizer, atrainOnBatch function and an epoch callback function to train a model for a given number of epochs.
+It can be used to call a train loop with a model, DataLoader, optimizer, a trainOnBatch function and an epoch callback function to train a model for a given number of epochs.
 Automatically saves the model, displays a live animated metric plot, and a progress bar for each epoch.

 ![Example of the train loop util](train_util_example.PNG)